cjacker/opensource-toolchain-gd32vf103/README.md

 TCK->TCK
 ```

-If you use JLink adapter, note that JLink does not provide power to target board, you should use another USB cable to supply power for target board.
+If you use JLink adapter, since JLink does not supply power to target board, you should use another USB cable to supply power.
 And the connection is as same as above table except you do not need to connect the VCC pin of Longan nano:

 ```
 GND->GND